mongodb/specifications/source/read-write-concern/read-write-concern.rst

 - ``{ok:0, code: 251, codeName: "NoSuchTransaction", writeConcernError: {code: 91, codeName: "ShutdownInProgress"}}`` [#]_

 .. [#] This is only possible in a sharded cluster.
-When a write goes to
+When a write is routed to
-       multiple shards and more than one shard returns a writeConcernError, then mongos will construct a "WriteConcernFailed" error where the errmsg field contains the stringified writeConcernError from each shard.
+       multiple shards and more than one shard returns a writeConcernError, then mongos will construct a new writeConcernError with the "WriteConcernFailed" error code and an errmsg field contains the stringified writeConcernError from each shard.
+Note that each shard may return a different writeConcernError.

 .. [#] See https://jira.mongodb.org/browse/SERVER-38850